 Somebody needs to call QuickBooks because, I mean, obviously they had this massive oversight where you can't choose what dates you want to print out the files from.

-When you go into the QuickBooks software, you can only download all of your finances or none.
+You can only, when you go into the QuickBooks software, you can only download all of your finances or none.

 And if I spend my time tactically talking to HBO or talking to the Wall Street Journal or running around trying to defend myself from the fake things they've launched against me, we're going to lose the whole country and the planet.

-So, the implication of what Alex is saying is that if he doesn't stay focused on the work that he's doing, the very specific work that he's doing, all hope for the planet is lost.
+So the implication of what Alex is saying is that if he doesn't stay focused on the work that he's doing, the very specific work that he's doing, all hope for the planet is lost.

 And you say, oh, well, they'll never get away with that.